Skip to main content

 When you take the blade off the truck, the blade is no longer covered by the commercial auto policy.
 The commercial auto policy only covers the blade when it’s attached to the truck.
 When the blade is off the truck, you need to have another way to cover it.

 You can cover the blade with your business coverage.
-Your business coverage can include personal property protection.
-This pays for the damage or loss of your business property, such as the blade.
+Your business coverage can include personal property coverage.
+This helps pay for the damage or loss of your business property, such as the blade.
 When getting this coverage, you need to tell the carrier the value of the blade and where you store it.
 You also need to secure the blade from theft or vandalism.

 So, insure your blade when it’s off the truck.
 You don’t want to lose your blade or pay for a new one.
 You want to have it ready for the next snow season.